maximbetin/maxim-cicd/README.md

 ## 1 Preface

-I recently started indulging myself in the world of DevOps - something that has captivated my attention quite quickly.
+I recently started indulging myself in the world of DevOps — something that has captivated my attention quite quickly.
 Although I’ll be honest, it took me a lot of reading and lots of YouTube binge watching to understand the concepts.
 Even to this day, I’m not confident enough to say that I’ve fully assimilated all of the principles, practices, values and ideals that coalesce into the concept of DevOps.

-Regardless, I’ve decided to share my knowledge and illustrate one of the core tenets of DevOps - automation and CI/CD with a simple demo involving some of the tools and knowledge I’ve acquired throughout my time in Cloud and Software Development.
+Regardless, I’ve decided to share my knowledge and illustrate one of the core tenets of DevOps — automation and CI/CD.
+With a simple demo involving some of the tools and knowledge I’ve acquired throughout my time in Cloud and Software Development, I hope I will be able to help in paving the way to foster this knowledge for myself and others.

-I’ll also spare you the pain of having to look and click through a GUI and thus use the command-line interface as much as possible to achieve what we’re after - after all, I do advocate for avoiding unnecessary clicks and automation.
-The [`gcloud`](https://cloud.google.com/sdk/gcloud/reference) CLI will serve us well here.

 ## 2 Introduction